leaf-node/open_alert_viewer/README.md

 License: MIT

 Other dependencies use a variety of permissive licenses.
-See `LICENSE.txt`.
+See the licensing tab in the app for a list of them.

 Aside from Open Alert Viewer itself, neither Open Alert Viewer nor OK Code Studio LLC are endorsed by, nor affiliated with, the owners of the software